 The nearby areas around the Chitrakoot waterfalls are highly dense and forested.
-If you visit here then you will be mesmerized by seeing the flying birds.
+Visiting here, you will be mesmerized by seeing the beauty of flying birds.
 It is these kinds of moments that help you capture the brilliance of nature with your own eyes.
-Furthermore, while you are there, it becomes quite impossible to listen to one another behind the extreme noise created by the waterfalls.
+And while you are there, it becomes quite impossible to listen to each others voices behind the extreme noise created by the waterfalls.
 Moreover, these waterfalls are quite beautiful to explore during the rainy season of the month.

 Tirathgarh Waterfall.
 The Tirathgarh waterfall is another great option to explore while simultaneously discovering the Chitrakoot waterfalls.
 Located on the Kanga River, the beauty of these waterfalls will astonish you.
 You wouldn’t have seen such thrilling and captivating natural views of a place, you bet.